Tour our Nature Center exhibits and the Lodge above!

 There is no cafeteria; we do not sell refreshments.
 There are water bottle refilling stations in the hallway.
 We have reusable water bottles for purchase.

 There is no indoor space for guests to eat.
 If you wish to have a snack or a lunch on your visit, we have a picnic pavilion by a pond for guests to use.
 It is first-come first-served, so there may be other visitors at the picnic tables when you arrive.
+The picnic pavilion is about 150 ft from the trailhead kiosk, on an ungroomed trail and lawn.
 You are welcome to bring a blanket and have a picnic on our lawns or alongside our trails.
 There are no trash or recycling bins by the picnic pavilion - picnics are carry-in carry-out.

 There are handicap accessible restrooms inside the Nature Center.
 Access to the restrooms is limited to Nature Center open hours (9am-4pm Tuesday through Friday, 10am-4pm Saturdays).
 On Sundays, Mondays, and after 4pm, there are no restrooms available for visitors.